-Insufficient or Delayed Milk Production When Breastfeeding
+Breastfeeding and Delayed Milk Production

 For the first 3 to 5 days after your baby is born, you will make a small amount of colostrum.
 Colostrum is a thick, rich milk that is high in nutrients.
 Around day 3 through 5, your milk will "come in".
 Here are some causes that may result in a delay of milk coming in: